-The ICC confirmed that South African skipper Faf du Plessis will be fined for allegedly using a mint to shine the ball during Australia’s second innings of the Hobart second Test.
+In November, the ICC had confirmed that South African skipper Faf du Plessis will be fined for allegedly using a mint to shine the ball during Australia’s second innings of the Hobart second Test.

-Du Plessis was subjected to a three-hour hearing presided by ICC match referee Andy Pycroft at the Adelaide Oval this afternoon.
-At the heart of the matter is Law 42.3 which pertains to changing the condition of the ball.
-Although Du Plessis pleaded ‘not guilty’ to the allegation, he has been charged and held ‘guilty’ by the ICC for having breached the law.
+Du Plessis was subjected to a three-hour hearing presided by ICC match referee Andy Pycroft at the Adelaide Oval.
+At the heart of the matter was Law 42.3 which pertains to changing the condition of the ball.
+Although Du Plessis pleaded ‘not guilty’ to the allegation, he had been charged and held ‘guilty’ by the ICC for having breached the law.

-Reporters following the hearing, took to Twitter to announce the verdict.
+Reporters following the hearing, had taken to Twitter to announce the verdict.

-Subsequently, the ICC issued a press statement declaring that the South Africa captain Faf du Plessis has been found guilty of breaching Article 2.2.9 of the ICC Code of Conduct following a hearing before Andy Pycroft of the Emirates Elite Panel of ICC Match Referees in Adelaide.
+Subsequently, the ICC had issued a press statement declaring that the South Africa captain Faf du Plessis had been found guilty of breaching Article 2.2.9 of the ICC Code of Conduct following a hearing before Andy Pycroft of the Emirates Elite Panel of ICC Match Referees in Adelaide.